World Anti-Doping Agency reinstates Russia

 - Nearly half of cellphone calls will be scams by 2019, report says

+Signs that WADA had suddenly softened its stance on Russia came last week when one of its key committees suddenly changed direction and surprisingly recommended Russia be reinstated.
+That led to fierce criticism from anti-doping figures — some from within WADA itself — and athletes from around the world opposed to Russia’s reinstatement.

+Reedie’s vice president at WADA, Norwegian politician Linda Helleland, said she would not be voting for reinstatement.

-The Russian Anti-Doping Agency was suspended in November 2015 after it was revealed there was a government-backed scheme of doping and cover-ups that helped Russian athletes win Olympic medals.
+The Russian Anti-Doping Agency was suspended in November 2015 after the doping scandal, which centered on helping Russian athletes win medals at the 2014 Sochi Olympics, was revealed.

+As recently as May this year, WADA and Russia appeared to be still in a stalemate with the country not accepting those two key conditions.

+The move to suddenly reinstate was portrayed by some as WADA, and tacitly the International Olympic Committee, appeasing a sporting superpower unwilling to admit wrongdoing.
+The WADA executive board that decided on Russia’s reinstatement is made up of six members from the Olympic movement and six from government authorities.

 More AP sports: https://apnews.com/tag/apf-sports and https://twitter.com/AP_Sports